Select Your Country:

 You will not need a visa if travelling to On Foot destinations in EU countries for a short trip as a tourist – you’ll be able to stay for up to 90 days in any 180-day period.

-From late 2023 it is possible that UK citizens will need to pay a small fee for visa exemption in advance of travelling (ETIAS).
+From early 2025 non-EU nationals will need to pay a small fee for visa exemption in advance of travelling (ETIAS).
 This is part of a proposed new electronic travel authorisation system applying to all third country visitors to the EU, similar to the ESTA regime in the USA.

 Travel insurance: